 This principle of the Gospel as the normative center of the Scripture, though often forgotten in practice, is generally affirmed with consistency in Lutheran theology.
 C.F.W.
 Walther, a theologian of major importance to 19th century North American Lutheranism, delivered a series of 39 lectures on Law and Gospel in 1884-1885.
 He propounded 25 theses in which he urged a proper Biblical distinction between Law and Gospel and a discriminating proclamation of them.
 His lectures are remarkable for their positive and evangelical emphasis and he closely reflects the historic Lutheran insistence on the centrality of the Gospel.
-In his 25th thesis he asserts: "... the Word of God is not rightly divided when the person teaching it does not allow the Gospel to have a general predominance in his teaching."3 He goes on to insist that the burden of Jesus' message and ministry is the Gospel and this characterizes all of Scripture.
-"But the Law is merely an auxiliary doctrine; it is not the real doctrine of Christ."4 As he concludes his lectures to pastors he says, "God grant that some day people may say about you that you are preaching well, but too sweetly!
-Do not hold forth with the Law too long; let the Gospel follow promptly."5
+In his 25th thesis he asserts, "the Word of God is not rightly divided when the person teaching it does not allow the Gospel to have a general predominance in his teaching".
+He goes on to insist that the burden of Jesus' message and ministry is the Gospel and this characterizes all of Scripture.

-From this it is evident that for historic Lutheranism the concept of authority as it is rooted in the Scriptures is in turn based on the Gospel as the central force and interest of Scripture.
-This naturally suggests some important implications for the exercise of authority in the church.
-This is especially relevant to an evangelical understanding of Confessional authority.
+It is evident therefore that for historic Lutheranism the concept of authority is rooted in the Scriptures and is in turn based on the Gospel as the central force and interest of Scripture.
+This naturally suggests some important implications for the exercise of authority in the Church.
+This is especially relevant to an evangelical understanding of confessional authority.